sigasi/sigasi_insights/releasenotes/sigasi-2.9.md

 framework is **core functionality** of Sigasi that links identifiers with the correct declaration.
 In the older versions, we had some problems with *“overloadable” names* and *record element names*.
-This made it very hard to fix certain bugs (such as [ticket 1196](http://www.sigasi.com/forum/generic-mapping-included-port-map-does-not-flag-error) and [ticket 1650](http://www.sigasi.com/forum/false-error-report-vhdl-code-each-choice-can-be-specified-only-once)).
+This made it very hard to fix certain bugs.

 As you know, any given declaration has a certain *scope*; it is visible in certain places of your code and not visible in other places.
 The